Working from home when living abroad: European Union, UK and Singapore case studies

 With regard to social security, European regulations provide for the principle of uniqueness of the applicable social security legislation: the employee will be considered as carrying out all the activity within a single Member State and will therefore be affiliated to the social security of a single State.
 It is up to the institution of the employee’s state of residence to determine the social security legislation applicable to the employee (article 13 of Regulation (EC) 883/2004 of 29 April 2004), in accordance with the rules below:

-• The employee performs a substantial part of his/her activity in the Member State of residence and is therefore subject to the legislation of that Member State.
-The part of activity is considered as “substantial” when the duration and/or remuneration is greater than 25% of the total activity
+- The employee performs a substantial part of his/her activity in the Member State of residence and is therefore subject to the legislation of that Member State.
+The part of activity is considered as “substantial” when the duration and/or remuneration is greater than 25% of the total activity.

-• The employee does not exercise a substantial part of his/her activity in the Member State of residence, and is therefore subject to:
+- The employee does not exercise a substantial part of his/her activity in the Member State of residence, and is therefore subject to:

-1. the legislation of the State where the company’s head office is located if s/he has only one employer or several employers in the same State,
+- The legislation of the State where the company’s head office is located if s/he has only one employer or several employers in the same State,

-2. the legislation of the Member State other than the Member State of residence, in which the company has its registered office, if employed by two or more companies which have their registered office in two Member States, one of which is the Member State of residence,
+- The legislation of the Member State other than the Member State of residence, in which the company has its registered office, if employed by two or more companies which have their registered office in two Member States, one of which is the Member State of residence,

-3. the legislation of the Member State of residence if that person is employed by two or more companies, at least two of which have their registered office in different Member States other than the Member State of residence.
+- The legislation of the Member State of residence if that person is employed by two or more companies, at least two of which have their registered office in different Member States other than the Member State of residence.

 In the context of the current health crisis, European coordination has been put in place because of the unique circumstances to allow employees to remain affiliated to the social security scheme which is currently applicable to them without any formality required.